Financial Policy

 BANK STATEMENTS AND RECONCILIATION REPORTS

-Bank statements are downloaded directly from the bank website by the Library Director and the Accounting and Finance Manager.
-The Library Director reviews bank statements for an unrecognized or unusual activity.
-As part of the bank statement review, the Library Director confirms payroll transfers, property tax deposits, sales tax deposits, payroll tax transfers and PERSI transfers as well as confirming transfers to and from Library bank accounts.
-The Library bank accounts are reconciled monthly by the Accounting and Finance Manager.
+Bank statements are downloaded directly from the bank website by the Director and the Accounting and Finance Manager.
+The Director reviews bank statements for an unrecognized or unusual activity.
+As part of the bank statement review, the Director confirms payroll transfers, property tax deposits, sales tax deposits, payroll tax transfers and PERSI transfers as well as confirming transfers to and from MLD bank accounts.
+The MLD bank accounts are reconciled monthly by the Accounting and Finance Manager.

 INVESTMENTS

 Idaho Code provides authorization for the investment of funds as well as specific direction regarding allowable investments.
-The District's policy is consistent with this direction.
-The District currently invests in interest bearing bank accounts and the State of Idaho Local Government Investment Pool.
+MLD's policy is consistent with this direction.
+MLD currently invests in interest bearing bank accounts through the State of Idaho Local Government Investment Pool.

 FINANCIAL RESERVE AND CARRY OVER POLICY